pippyn/icloud3/iCloud3 Readme.md

 Note: The  `pyicloud.py`  Python component is part of Home Assistant and used to poll the device, requesting location and other information.
 If the iCloud account is associated with multiple devices, all of the devices are polled, whether or not the device is being tracked by Home Assistant.
 This is a limitation of pyicloud.py.

 **What other programs do I need**
 The Home Assistant `IOS `  is all.
 You do not need  `Owntracks`  or other location based trackers and you do not need  `nmap` ,`netgear` , `ping` or any network monitor.
-Beacons are also not needed. `IOS` will notify Home Assistant when you leave home using it's 'Zone enter/exit' and notification feature so you have to have that enabled.
+Beacons are also not needed. `IOS` will notify Home Assistant when you leave home using it's 'Zone enter/exit', 'Background fetch' and 'Significant location change's location setting enabled.

 ---------